-Active Gamers Australia School Holiday Program's policy on infectious diseases is consistent with Commonwealth and State legislation, which outlines the exclusion practices for children who have an infectious disease or who have been exposed to an infectious disease.
-Active Gamers Australia School Holiday Program will ensure that the policy is practiced.
+Active Gamers Australia School Holiday Program's policy on infectious diseases is consistent with Commonwealth and State legislation, which outlines the exclusion practices for children who

 - Active Gamers Australia School Holiday Program follows correct hygiene practices and meets the requirements of State and Commonwealth legislation. - Parents / guardians / approved persons are notified of any infectious diseases present at the venue. - Information on common infectious diseases are available for families as required. - The service will hold information regarding immunization schedules, providers of immunizations and contact detail of the Departments Health Office. - The service has access to current information pertaining to infectious diseases provided by relevant authorities. - Children are excluded from the service in accordance with appropriate legislation. - Details of specific individuals are not disclosed. - Parents/guardians are notified of any symptoms their child is showing of illness as soon as is practicable.